RENEE MONTAGNE, Host:

 But there has been resistance to the reforms, especially in the religious establishment, which controls the judiciary and the ministry of education, says Jamal Khashoggi, editor of a popular, reform-oriented newspaper.

-Mr. JAMAL KHASHOGGI (Newspaper Editor): The Islamists, or the conservatives, right now, they are on the defensive.
+JAMAL KHASHOGGI: The Islamists, or the conservatives, right now, they are on the defensive.
 So everyone who comes with a practical idea, they see him with a great amount of skepticism and paranoia, and that is delaying the reform.

 MCEVERS: Khashoggi says religious figures see any attempt at reform as an attack on Islam itself.